rahul-gharat/dronahq-docs/docs/reference/connectors/slack.md

 ## Configuring API Connector in DronaHQ

 Add a `Account name`.
-Then click `Save`, it will open a pop-up window askinging you to sign-in into your Slack account.
+Then click `Save`, it will open a pop-up window asking you to sign-in into your Slack account.
 Continue with the steps and give access to DronaHQ to connect with your Slack ID and its information.

 <figure>